VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 00.03.03 =

+Emergency hotfix with users panel.
+Nothing to see here.

 = 00.02.09 =

 Database fix :NOTE: It says less than 10 active installation on official so I'm taking a gamble that no one needs their tables upgraded.
 If I'm wrong reach out via support.